Last updated in March 2026

 Cons

-• Requires plugins for features that are built-in to other IDEs
+- Requires plugins for features built into other IDEs

 Xcode

-What makes Xcode different is that it is Apple's official IDE for macOS and iOS development.
-Xcode provides various tools for not only building and testing but also debugging apps specifically for Apple platforms, making it a go-to choice for developers focused on iOS and macOS projects ever since it was released back in 2003.
+Xcode is Apple's official IDE for macOS and iOS development.
+It provides tools for building, testing, and debugging apps for Apple platforms, making it a go-to choice for iOS and macOS projects since its release in 2003.
+For Flutter developers targeting iOS or macOS, Xcode is a required part of the toolchain — even if you write your Flutter code elsewhere.

 Key features